quickwit-oss/quickwit/docs/ingest-data/sqs-files.md

 ```

 The source needs to have access to both the notification queue and the source
 bucket.
-The following creates an IAM user and credentials that can be used to
+The following policy document contains the minimum permissions required
-associate the right permissions with your local Quickwit instance:
+by the source:

 ```
 data "aws_iam_policy_document" "quickwit_node" {